-I live about a block away from the Space Needle where there’s a spectacular fireworks show on New Year’s Eve.
+I live a block away from the Space Needle where there’s a spectacular fireworks show on New Year’s Eve.
 Last December, I decided to stay home and comfort my cat, Pandora.
 It was a loud night.
 Partiers grouped on the sidewalk outside, drank openly and hollered at the top of their lungs, all the while the show exploded overhead.

 A couple guys seemed to freak out, mid-festivities.
 They ran back and forth, down the center of my tiny street, flailing their arms along the way, and you would have thought the world was coming to an end.
 But nope.
 Not even in 2012.
 But it got me thinking.
 Why do human beings celebrate like this?
 When did we start going a little crazy, just because tomorrow happens to be a new year?

 So I checked out history.com.

 According to one of the site’s stories, Babylonians were the earliest on record to kick up their heels on New Year’s Eve, some 4,000 years ago.
 These party-hardy ancestors actually whooped it up twice a year in a festival called “Akitu,” celebrating renewal from the past and prosperity in the future.
 Festivities coincided with both the spring equinox (the beginning of the lunar calendar) and the fall equinox (the time to harvest).

 I can imagine the typical Babylonian husband calling to his wife during the hoopla.
 “Hey Babs.
 Let’s run from hut-to-hut and scream joyous prayers at the sky.
 Plus there’s a show over at the neighbors.
 They’re reenacting Maruk’s victory over Tiamut, in costume.
 I love when that evil, sea goddess bitch gets stomped by the god of the sky.”